 In many ways, kitten-proofing is similar to baby-proofing.
 Imagine a toddler wandering around your home, grabbing anything that interests them and putting it into their mouth.
 Next, imagine that the toddler can leap, climb, and zip past you without making a sound—and you've got a good picture of the task ahead.

 - If you're into needlework, keep your supplies in a closed container.
 Needles and thread might appear to be fine playthings, but can be fatal if your kitten swallows them.
-If you do want to use yarn as a kitten toy, be sure to put it away carefully after your play session.
+Yarn can be a dangerous foreign body if your kitten eats it, so be sure to put it away carefully after you use it.

 - Kittens will pick up almost anything they can, and love knocking over trashcans.
 If you don't want to find your floors littered with garbage, invest in covered wastebaskets and kitchen garbage containers.